tujv/plan9-gui-demo/README.md

 # plan9-gui-demo

-Bouncing ball with menu options.
+Bouncing ball with menu options using libdraw and libcontrol.
 Learning to write a GUI app for Plan 9 from Bell Labs.

 [Screenshot](ball.png)

-Feedbank and improvements welcome!
+Feedback and improvements welcome!

 ## Build Instructions